Lübschützer Teiche Stasi Bunker: Construction and camouflage of the camp

-There were some redundant systems in the complex, such as the water supply and the radio.
-This was intended to ensure functionality for about a week in the event of an emergency, so that, for example, the suppression of a popular uprising could be directed from the site.

 Since the facility was built under strict secrecy, no civilian employees were allowed on the site.
 The only exception was for the construction of two wells in the inner zone, which were drilled by a civilian company before the bunker was built in 1968, since the Stasi did not have the necessary specialists.
 All other work was done by the Stasi employees themselves.
 For this purpose the complex contained a carpentry shop and an electrical workshop, and there was a locksmith's in the main building.
 These outbuildings, along with a garage complex and a dog kennel, served to camouflage the bunker, which had no outer zone to the west to hide it.
 In addition, privacy fencing was placed at the west entrance of the "legending hall".
 The main function of this building was to camouflage the bunker from western satellite reconnaissance.
 It was also used to store mobilization reserves.
 Both entrances to the building were secured by a guard dog on a dog run.

 Discovery and current use

 The bunker was not discovered until December 1989.
 Today, the site is part of the "Runde Ecke" Memorial Museum in Leipzig and is operated by the Citizens' Committee.
 Visitors can see the preserved buildings and the interior furnishings, some of which are original and some of which were sourced from other Stasi bunkers.
 This includes some of the period communications technology, but not the encryption technology, which was dismantled by Soviet officers.
 In 1995, the Citizens' Committee succeeded in attaining historical monument protection status for the entire complex.

 There are several accompanying exhibitions on the site.
 For example, near the south entrance, next to the commandant's house, are 11 information boards commemorating the Peaceful Revolution of 1989.
 There are about 30 weather-resistant information boards permanently installed on the site that explain the function of individual buildings and facilities.
-Guided group tours are provided, and the outdoor facilities are available for self-directed visits during opening hours.